vmware-archive/bosh-deployment-resource/README.md

 * `releases`: *Required.* An array of globs that should point to where the releases used in the deployment can be found.

+* `no_version_update`: *Optional* This flag avoids that the manifest is modified to use the stemcell or bosh releases provided as blobs.
+Defaults set to false.

 * `cleanup`: *Optional* An boolean that specifies if a bosh cleanup should be run before deployment.
 Defaults to false.